whybsml/whybsml/README.md

 - `sequential.mlw`: a library of sequential functions (mostly on lists)
 - `stdlib.mlw`: a verified BSML standard library
 - `skeletons.mlw`: verified map and reduce skeletons for parallel programming
+- `average.mlw`: verified parallel implementation for the computation of the average of a distributed list of integers
+- `count.mlw`: verified parallel implementation of a function counting the number of elements of a distributed list verifying a given predicate
 - `mps.mlw`: verified sequential and parallel implementations for the maximum prefix sum problem
 - `drivers`: Why3 drivers used to extract OCaml code from the `.mlw` files
 - `bsml`: a parallel implementation of the BSML code module on top of MPI
 - `wrapper`: the BSML core implementation uses OCaml's `int` type while `bsml.mlw` uses WhyML's `int` type which is extracted to the type `Z.t`.
 This wrapper manages the conversions between these two types
 - `extraction`: placeholder for the OCaml code extracted from our WhyML development (contains also a `Makefile`)
-- `application`: an executable application that calls the parallel maximum parallel prefix sum function on a randomly generated distributed list
+- `application/mps`: an executable application that calls the parallel maximum parallel prefix sum function on a randomly generated distributed list
+- `application/average`: an executable application that calls the parallel average function on a randomly generated distributed list
 - `ocamlmake`: Ocaml-makefile by Markus Mottl , used for compilation